joseywallace/joseywallace.github.io/_posts/2018-08-02-bayesian-linear-regression.md

 image: "/images/pymc3_logo.png"
 ---

 Bayesian linear regression (BLR) is a powerful tool in the field of data science.
 For example, such models can provide a probability density of parameter values as opposed to a single best-fit value as in the standard (Frequentist) linear regression.
 In addition, BLR can be used to fit to parameters within a specified interval or create hierarchical models.
 However, despite decades of development and open source libraries, BLR has yet to reach its full user-base potential.
 One key obstacle to this is overcoming the barrier to entry for new users.
-In this blog post I hope to remove some of these obstacles by demonstrating how to;
+In this blog post I hope to remove some of these obstacles by demonstrating how to:

-1. create a model
+1. Create a model
-2. train a model
+2. Train a model
-3. create a traceplot and summary statistics
+3. Create a traceplot and summary statistics
-4.run the model on test data
+4. Run the model on test data

 ### Create the data